 National HIV/AIDS and Aging Awareness Day

-September 18, 2014 marks the seventh annual National HIV/AIDS and Aging Awareness Day to emphasize the need for prevention, research, and data targeting the older population, medical understanding of the aging process and its impact on HIV/AIDS.
+September 18, 2015 marks the eighth annual National HIV/AIDS and Aging Awareness Day to emphasize the need for prevention, research, and data targeting the older population, medical understanding of the aging process and its impact on HIV/AIDS.

 Despite myths and stereotypes, many seniors are sexually active, and some are drug users; therefore, their behaviors can put them at risk for HIV infection.
 By 2015, the Centers for Disease Control and Prevention (CDC) estimates that half of the people living with HIV in the U.S. will be 50 years of age or older.
 As a result, The AIDS Institute has taken the lead to organize an annual campaign to end HIV/AIDS related stigma, discrimination, and misinformation about prevention care and treatment for those over 50.

 Organizations may wish to provide or host activities that can help raise awareness about HIV/AIDS among older adults within their communities, neighborhoods and schools: